What is verification, and why was I selected?By : Kim Murphy | May 7, 2018

 What happens if I don’t – or can’t – provide the documentation requested?

 The university will not award FSA until all verification documents are received and FAFSA corrections are processed.
-Also, be aware that there are annual deadlines for submitting verification documentation.
+Also, be aware that there are Federal and University deadlines for submitting verification documentation.

 Where can I get more information on this process?